-We recommend that to stay ethical in their practice, a full-time school counsellor works with a maximum of five pupil clients during the school day or a maximum of 20-24 clients per week, depending on their caseload.
+We recommend that to stay ethical in their practice, a full-time school counsellor works with approximately five pupil clients during the school day or a maximum of 20-24 clients per week, depending on their caseload.
+Counsellors may choose to work with more than 5 clients in any one day but this is at their own discretion and personal capacity, not an expectation enforced upon them by employers or commissioners.
 Most full-time school-based counsellors would work with up to 20 clients in any given week, as time needs to be built in for administration and other related tasks.
 Twenty clients is also viewed as a manageable amount to work with at any one time.
 Counsellors work during term time when the room, support and safeguarding structures in school are available.
 When working with a maximum of up to 24 clients a week, this takes into account after-school sessions and should be noted is more the exception, not the rule.